 acrPull access to the kubelet managed identity of the cluster to your registry.
 This approach addresses those concerns.

-In this architecture, the cluster accesses Azure resources that are secured by Azure AD and perform operations that support managed identities.
+In this architecture, the cluster accesses Azure resources that are secured by Microsoft Entra ID and perform operations that support managed identities.
 Assign Azure role-based access control (Azure RBAC) and permissions to the cluster's managed identities, depending on the operations that the cluster intends to do.
-The cluster authenticates itself to Azure AD and then be allowed or denied access based on the roles it has been assigned.
+The cluster authenticates itself to Microsoft Entra ID and then it's allowed or denied access based on the roles it has been assigned.
 Here are some examples from this reference implementation where Azure built-in roles have been assigned to the cluster:

 - Network Contributor.
 The cluster's ability to control the spoke virtual network.
 This role assignment allows AKS cluster system assigned identity to work with the dedicated subnet for the Internal Ingress Controller services.